Fing!: Production

-In November 2024, an adaptation of Fing by David Walliams was in development produced by AGC Studios, with Jeffrey Walker and written by Walliams and Kevin Cecil, and Taika Waititi in talks to star.
-In March 2025, Rafe Spall, Walliams, newcomer Iona Bell, Mia Wasikowska, Penelope Wilton, Richard Roxburgh, Blake Harrison, and Robyn Nevin joined the cast, as principal photography began at Screen Queensland Studios in Brisbane.
+In November 2024, an adaptation of Fing by David Walliams was in development, produced by King Bert Productions and Story Bridge Films, with Jeffrey Walker and written by Walliams and Kevin Cecil and Taika Waititi in talks to star.
+In March 2025, Taika Waititi, Walliams, newcomer Iona Bell, Mia Wasikowska, Penelope Wilton, Richard Roxburgh, Blake Harrison, and Robyn Nevin joined the cast, as principal photography began at Screen Queensland Studios in Brisbane.

+Release

+Fing! premiered in the Family Matinee section of the 2026 Sundance Film Festival on January 24, 2026.
+In May 2026, Angel Studios acquired the rights for distribution in the United States, setting it for release in 2027.